uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 Dataset
 --------

-The most common concept over the data in |dal_short_name| is a :term:`dataset`.
-This is an in-memory or out-of-memory tabular view of data, where table rows represent :term:`observations <Observation>` and columns represent :term:`features <Feature>`.
+The main data-related concept that |dal_short_name| works with is a :term:`dataset`.
+It is an in-memory or out-of-memory tabular view of data, where table rows represent the :term:`observations <Observation>` and columns represent the :term:`features <Feature>`.

 .. image:: _static/dataset.png
   :width: 400
   :alt: Dataset

-The dataset comes across all stages of the data analytics pipeline.
-For example:
+The dataset is used across all stages of the data analytics pipeline.
+For
+example:

-1. On the acquisition stage, it is downloaded into the local memory
+1. At the acquisition stage, it is downloaded into the local memory.

-2. On the preparation stage, it is converted to numerical representation
+2. At the preparation stage, it is converted into a numerical representation.

-3. On the computation stage, it is used as one of the :ref:`inputs <Input>` or :ref:`results <Result>` of an algorithm or even can be found in its parameters
+3. At the computation stage, it is used as one of the :ref:`inputs <Input>` or :ref:`results <Result>` of an algorithm or :ref:`descriptor` properties.

 .. _data-source: